sanidhyasingh800/Algorithms/README.md

 Algorithms designed in CPSC320 and implemented in C++
 - SAT Solver
-  - bruteForce DFS implementation
+  - BruteForce DFS implementation